 The Contractor shall perform and document all required construction PC and IQC activities necessary to control the Work.
 The QMP shall extend to both permanent and temporary Work (erosion control, traffic control, drainage, etc.).
-Records of inspection and testing activities (other than materials inspection and testing)

-shall be submitted to CDOT through the project DCS.
-Records of level 1 and level 2 materials testing, as defined in CDOT Field Materials Manual, shall be submitted to CDOT through CDOT's quality management system.
-CDOT will provide user accounts and training for use by the Contractor.
+Records of inspection and testing activities (other than materials inspection and testing) shall be submitted to CDOT through the project DCS.
+Records of level 1 and level 2 materials testing, as defined in CDOT Field Materials Manual, shall be submitted to CDOT through the contractor.
 Materials test reports will also require entry of meta-data fields for analysis and comparison to CDOT's verification test results.